 Explore the role of religion on the colonists and the War for Independence, its influence on the American Founding, the religious beliefs of the Founders, the effects of the Enlightenment, and the relationship between religion and a virtuous Republic.
 Key documents to be studied are the Declaration of Independence, the Virginia Declaration of Rights, Proclamations of Thanksgiving and Fasting, the Virginia Statute for Religious Freedom, Madison’s Memorial and Remonstrance, the First Amendment to the Constitution, and George Washington’s Letters to the Congregations.
 Download a free copy of the "WJMI Religious Liberty & the Founding Reader."

-With over two decades of experience in teaching students, teachers and citizens the principles of the Constitution and the American Founding based on original source documents, the faculty of the George Washington Center for Constitutional Studies offers "deeper insights into our founding fathers and their vision for our country." -- Martha Holt, U.S. Government Teacher, Fluvanna County High School, Virginia
+With over two decades of experience through the Washington, Jefferson & Madison Institute (Charlottesville, Virginia) and other venues in teaching students, teachers and citizens the principles of the Constitution and the American Founding based on original source documents, the faculty of the George Washington Center for Constitutional Studies offers "deeper insights into our founding fathers and their vision for our country." -- Martha Holt, U.S. Government Teacher, Fluvanna County High School, Virginia

 J. David Gowdy